Playback singer

-A playback singer, also known as a ghost singer, is a singer whose singing is pre-recorded for use in films.
-Playback singers record songs for soundtracks, and actors or actresses lip-sync the songs for cameras; the actual singer does not appear on the screen.
+A playback singer, as they are usually known in South Asian cinema, or ghost singer in Western cinema, is a vocalist whose performance is pre-recorded for use in movies.
+Playback singers record songs for soundtracks, and the actors lip-sync the songs for camera; the actual playback singer does not get filmed or appear on screen.
+Generally, to synchronize with the emotional situation of the song or complete movie, the playback singer is given an idea or emotional context of that part of the film so that he or she can interpret by taking the right moves in their vocals.

 South Asia

 South Asian films produced in the Indian subcontinent frequently use this technique.
 A majority of Indian films as well as Pakistani films typically include six or seven songs.
 After Alam Ara (1931), the first Indian talkie film, for many years singers made dual recordings for a film, one during the shoot, and later in the recording studio, until 1952 or 1953.
 Popular playback singers in India enjoy the same status as popular actors and music directors and receive wide public admiration.
 Most of the playback singers are initially trained in classical music, but they later often expand their range.

 Mohammed Rafi and Ahmed Rushdi are regarded as two of the most influential playback singers in South Asia.
 The sisters Lata Mangeshkar and Asha Bhosle, who have mainly worked in Hindi films, are two of the best-known and most prolific playback singers in India.
 In 2011, Guinness officially acknowledged Bhosle as the most recorded artist in music history.